shimikano/kirby-typography/README.md

 }
 ```

-Please refer to the PHP-Typography documentation for the settings.
+Please refer to the PHP-Typography documentation for the supported settings.

 ### 4.1 Localization for Multilingual Sites